Why are we so interested in working with files?

-Let’s take a look at the output we get when we try to print some information from a file.
-We’ll use the dna.txt file from the chapter_3 exercises folder.
-This file contains a single line with a short DNA sequence.
-Open the file up in a text editor and take a look at it.
+Let's take a look at the output we get when we try to print some information from a file.
+Imagine we have a file in the current folder which contains a single line with a short DNA sequence.

-We’re going to write a simple program to read the DNA sequence from the file and print it out along with its length.
-Putting together the file functions and methods from this chapter, and the material we saw in the previous chapter, we get the following code:
+We're going to write a simple program to read the DNA sequence from the file and print it out along with its length.
+Putting together the file functions and methods from this section, and the material we saw in the previous section, we get the following code:

 # open the file my_file = open("dna.txt") # read the contents my_dna = my_file.read() # calculate the length dna_length = len(my_dna) # print the output print("sequence is " + my_dna + " and length is " + str(dna_length))

-When we look at the output, we can see that the program is working almost perfectly – but there is something strange: the output has been split over two lines:
+When we look at the output, we can see that there are two things wrong.

 sequence is ACTGTACGTGCACTGATC and length is 19

-The explanation is simple once you know it: Python has included the new line character at the end of the dna.txt file as part of the contents.
+Both of these problems have the same explanation: Python has included the newline character at the end of the dna.txt file as part of the contents.
 In other words, the variable

-my_dna variable directly4 , we would see that it looks like this:
+my_dna variable directly, we would see that it looks like this:

 \n).
 Here's a modified version of the code – note that the argument to